emir-sator/eCourses/README.md

 The newly registered user will take on two roles: Instructor and Student.
 The application is designed so that the user of the application will be able to buy courses and watch video lessons, but will also have the ability to create and add their own course.

-Before starting the application, you need to set up startup projects property to multiple startup projects so you can properly test applications.
-You will achieve that by right-clicking on solution properties -> Set Startup Projects... -> choose the multiple startup projects, and from the list of projects in solution, change Action from "None" to "Start" for the eCourses.WebAPI, eCourses.Mobile.UWP and eCourses.WinUI projects.

 Login credentials